SFGEN Command Line Syntax

 if omitted, butting polygons are used

--nosropt Disable Step-Repeat optimization Why and what is this operation
+-nosropt Disable Step-Repeat optimization

 -silent Disable pop-ups (even on error)